Cattle have been an important part of human civilization for thousands of years, providing food, labor, and companionship.

 They are also known to be gentle and easy to handle, making them suitable for commercial and personal purposes.
 Ankole Watusi cattle can be used for meat, milk, and hides.

-You can’t believe despite their popularity in Africa, Ankole Watusi is still a relatively rare breed in other parts of the world.
+You won’t believe despite their popularity in Africa, Ankole Watusi is still a relatively rare breed in other parts of the world.

 However, their unique appearance and hardiness have increased their conservation and breeding interest.